4 Key Long-Term Financial Goals — and How to Set Them

-Short-term goals deliver quick wins, but long-term goals set you up for sustained financial freedom.
+Short-term goals might deliver quick wins, but long-term goals set you up for sustained financial freedom.

 1. Build an emergency fund

-An emergency fund is the keystone of any long-term financial goal setting.
-It's what holds your whole plan together if something unexpected happens.
-Without an emergency fund, one unexpected expense — like a broken water heater, medical bill, car repairs or job loss — can throw all your other financial goals off track.
+An emergency fund is the keystone of all other long-term financial goals because it holds everything else together if something unexpected happens.
+Without an emergency fund, one expense — like a broken water heater, medical bill, car repair or job loss — can throw all your other financial goals off track.

-Your emergency fund should cover at least three months of living expenses.
+Most experts recommend an emergency fund that covers at least three months of living expenses.
 If you work on commission or rely on variable income, you may want to save more.

-Building that emergency fund takes a long-term plan, as saving three to six months of income will take some time.
-Create a budget and trim expenses, if needed, to a point where you can afford to put at least a portion of your income away in the bank.
+Create a budget and try to reduce your expenses so you can afford to put at least a portion of your income away in the bank each month.

-If you also have debt to pay off, you can create a smaller emergency fund of about $1,000 first.
-You can then shift over to paying off debt and return to building that three- to six-month emergency fund.
+If you also have debt to pay off, you can create a smaller emergency fund (often called a rainy day fund) of about $1,000 first.
+After this, you can shift over to paying off debt and return to building the rest of your emergency fund.

 2. Pay off debt

 If your debt is relatively small, paying it off may be more of a short-term goal.
-However, with the average American having more than $6,000 in credit card debt, many people will need five or more years to pay it off.
+However, with the average American having $5,221 in credit card debt, many people will need five or more years to completely clear their balances.